What is the overload principle? And how can you apply it to your workouts to make your muscles bigger? Here’s everything you need to know.

 Add 10 pounds in weight to the bar each month, and you’ll be squatting with 220 pounds just one year from now.
 Continue the process for the next five years and the weight you’re using will have risen to 700 pounds.

-If you’ve been lifting weights for more than a few months, you’ve probably realized already that this kind of continuous progress just doesn’t happen – no matter how hard you train, how many supplements you use, or how many motivational quotes you’ve been looking at on Pinterest.
+If you’ve been lifting weights for any length of time, you’ve probably realized already that this kind of continuous progress just doesn’t happen – no matter how hard you train, how many supplements you use, or how many motivational quotes you’ve been looking at on Pinterest.

 Beginners are often able to add weight to the bar in every workout.
-But as you get stronger, the rate at which you gain strength will slow down.
+But over time, the rate at which you gain strength will slow down.

 This means that every incremental increase in load will need to be smaller, and take place less often.